Jaseci-Labs/jaseci/docs/docs/docs/development/operations/info_and_context.md

 node example{
     has name = "Testing Info and Context commands";
     has result = "Success";
-    has favourite_quote = "How you do anything is how you do everything therefore excellence auth to be an habit not an act";
+    has favorite_quote = "How you do anything is how you do everything therefore excellence auth to be an habit not an act";
 }

 walker init{